sushilsridhar/cs-fundamentals/os/THREADS_HARDWARE_RELATION.md

 process has memory and thread, thread is a sequence of instructions recieved from process, which is sent to RAM for execution

-all threads inside the process, have access to same memory inside the process
+all threads inside a process, have access to same memory inside the process

 hardware and software threads are there